 • operators in contact with nanomaterials

-• persons responsible for cleaning, maintenance and upkeep of equipment and premises – including those from outside companies and temporary workers
+• persons responsible for cleaning, maintenance and upkeep of equipment and premises – including those from external companies and temporary workers

 • laboratory or department managers